Recruit SignalsRecruit SignalsRecruit Signals

 Does contacting a company before they post a role feel intrusive to hiring managers?

 Hiring managers consistently report that well-timed, contextually relevant outreach (referencing a specific company event) is welcome rather than intrusive.
-The Odro 2025 report found that pre-requisition contact improved exclusivity outcomes by 41%, which reflects genuine receptivity.
 The key is referencing a specific signal, not sending a generic pitch that happens to arrive early.

 How is a predictive window different from simply monitoring LinkedIn job posts earlier?